epalosh/Detailer_Public/README.md

 # Detailer_Public
-The full app code is not public due to security and plagiarism concerns.
-If you would like to see more, I'd be happy to share.
-Contact me at ethanpalosh@gmail.com!
+This app contains over 6000 lines of code!
+The full repository is not public due to security/plagiarism concerns.
+If you would like to view more, contact me at ethanpalosh@gmail.com!